Get the Tata Capital App to apply for Loans & manage your account. Download Now

 3. Offline e-KYC: This method is unique due to its offline nature.
 You download a digitally signed XML with your demographic details from the official UIDAI website.
 This XML file can then be provided wherever KYC is required.
 This method allows you to ensure your privacy without revealing your UID number.

-If you are a resident Indian citizen with an Aadhar number, you automatically qualify for e-KYC and only have to complete the application process.
+If you are a resident Indian citizen with an Aadhaar number, you automatically qualify for e-KYC and only have to complete the application process.

-Additionally, Non-resident Indians and foreigners who have been living in India for 182 days in the twelve months before applying for Aadhar are also eligible for e-KYC.
+Additionally, Non-resident Indians (NRIs) and foreigners who have been living in India for 182 days in the twelve months before applying for Aadhaar are also eligible for e-KYC.

 As e-KYC is an entirely digital and paperless mechanism, it requires no documentation.
-You only require your Aadhar number to get your KYC done online.
-You will be asked to upload a self-attested copy of your e-Aadhar to the KYC registration agency (KRA) of your choice.
+You only require your Aadhaar number to get your KYC done online.
+You will be asked to upload a self-attested copy of your e-Aadhaar to the KYC registration agency (KRA) of your choice.
 Any other document requirements will be mentioned on the KRA’s portal.

 Additionally, you may have to provide a passport photograph to avail e-KYC services.

-It is easy to apply for an e-KYC.
+It is easy to apply for an e-KYC online.
 Follow the steps given below for a hassle-free e-KYC registration process:

 1. Visit any SEBI-licensed KRA’s official website (Know Your Customer Registration Agency).